Vitanet-tech/TerraformBasic/README.md

-# TerraformBasic
+# TerraformBasic deployment to Azure.
 Terraform config file to deploy to Azure
-/Virtual Network
+/ Virtual Network
-/Subnet
+/ Subnet
-/Storage
+/ Storage